 - Apply online here for your library card.

 - If you cannot come in person to the library, you can get access to electronic books through Libby.
-You only need your phone number to authenticate this online card.
+You will need your library card number to access Libby online.

 Already Have a Card

 - Your Patron ID is your library card number which is located on the back of your card beneath the barcode.

-- You may need your library card number and PIN to access some of our online resources.
+- You will need your library card number and PIN to access some of our online resources.